symblai/symbl-python-sdk/symbl/readme.md

 6. [Streaming API][streaming_api-class]

-## Key Terms
+# Key Terms

-### What is a ConversationId?
+**What is a ConversationId?**
+>

-When you process any conversation through Symbl whether it's from Async API, Javascript SDK, Telephony or Streaming API, you'll always receive a unique Conversation ID (conversationId), which consists of numerical digits.
+>When you process any conversation through Symbl whether it's from Async API, Javascript SDK, Telephony or Streaming API, you'll always receive a unique Conversation ID (conversationId), which consists of numerical  digits.
+>

-### What is a JobId?
+**What is a JobId?**

-As soon as you upload one of your files, or send one of your text for processing to Symbl, You get a jobId (and a conversationId) in response.
+>As soon as you upload one of your files, or send one of your text for processing to Symbl, You get a jobId (and a conversationId) in response.
 This jobId is a unique identifier for the job processing the payload    you sent.
+>

-A job can have a particular status at a time wiz.
+>A job can have a particular status at a time wiz.
 IN_PROGRESS, SCHEDULED, COMPLETED or FAILED.
 You can only use a conversationId for the conversation_api class functions once, the job payload is completed.

 # Audio class

 Symbl's Async APIs provide the functionality for processing audio recordings from files or public/signed URLs.
 The data processed for these conversations are available via the Conversation APIs once the APIs have completed the processing.

 You can utilize different functions of Async APIs by directly utilizing `symbl.Audio`.

 1. process_file(file_path, content_type='', wait=True):
+    >

-    audio_file :- (Mandatory) A valid path to a file
+    >audio_file :- (Mandatory) A valid path to a file
+    >

-    content_type: (Optional) Parameter defining the content_type of audio.
+    >content_type: (Optional) Parameter defining the content_type of audio.
 Acceptable values are audio/wav, audio/mp3, audio/mpeg.
 Leave it blank if you're not sure about the content_type of file
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 2. process_url(url, wait=True):

-    url :- (Mandatory) A valid url to a file hosted directly
+    >url :- (Mandatory) A valid url to a file hosted directly
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

-3. append_file(file_path, conversation_id, content_type='', wait=True):
+3. append_file(file_path, conversation_id):
+    >

-    audio_file :- (Mandatory) A valid path to a file
+    >audio_file :- (Mandatory) A valid path to a file
+    >

-    conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >

-    content_type: (Optional) Parameter defining the content_type of audio.
+    >content_type: (Optional) Parameter defining the content_type of audio.
 Acceptable values are audio/wav, audio/mp3, audio/mpeg.
-Leave it blank if you're not sure about the content_type of file
+Leave itblank if you're not sure about the content_type of file
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 4. append_url(url, conversation_id, wait=True):
+    >
-    url :- (Mandatory) A valid url to a file hosted directly
+    >url :- (Mandatory) A valid url to a file hosted directly
+    >

-    conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 # Video class

 Symbl's Async APIs provide the functionality for processing video recordings from files or public/signed URLs.
 The data processed for these conversations are available via the Conversation APIs once the APIs have completed the processing.

 You can utilize different functions of Async APIs by directly utilizing `symbl.Video`.

 1. process_file(file_path, content_type='', wait=True):
+    >

-    video_file :- (Mandatory) A valid path to a file
+    >video_file :- (Mandatory) A valid path to a file
+    >

-    content_type: (Optional) Parameter defining the content_type of video.
+    >content_type: (Optional) Parameter defining the content_type of video.
 Acceptable values are video/mp4.
 Leave it blank if you're not sure about the content_type of file
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 2. process_url(url, wait=True):
+    >
-    url:- (Mandatory) A valid url to a file hosted directly
+    >url:- (Mandatory) A valid url to a file hosted directly
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 3. append_file(file_path, conversation_id, content_type='', wait=True):
+    >

-    video_file :- (Mandatory) A valid path to a file
+    >video_file :- (Mandatory) A valid path to a file
+    >

-    conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >

-    content_type: (Optional) Parameter defining the content_type of video.
+    >content_type: (Optional) Parameter defining the content_type of video.
 Acceptable values are video/mp4.
 Leave it blank if you're not sure about the content_type of file.
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 4. append_url(url, conversation_id, wait=True):
+    >
-    url :- (Mandatory) A valid url to a file hosted directly
+    >url :- (Mandatory) A valid url to a file hosted directly
+    >

-    conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 # Text class

 Symbl's Async APIs provide the functionality for processing textual content from a conversation.
 The data processed for these conversations are available via the Conversation APIs once the APIs have completed the processing.

 You can utilize different functions of Async APIs by directly utilizing `symbl.Text`.

 1. process(payload, wait=True):
+    >

-    payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][symbl-docs] for payload
+    >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][symbl-docs] for payload
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 2. append(payload, conversation_id, wait=True):
+    >

-    payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][symbl-docs] for payload
+    >payload:- (Mandatory) textual dictionary containing the conversation to be processed in textual form, See [docs][symbl-docs] for payload
+    >

-    conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >

-    wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
+    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_text on a separate thread making it a non-blocking API call (Has callback support)
+    >

-    returns conversation object
+    >returns conversation object

 ## conversation object

 Conversation object is returned by Async API Text, Audio and Video classes.
 The conversation object is a shorthand for conversation API and can be utilized for fetching multiple insights.

+1. conversation.action_items():

-1. conversation.action_items(): returns Action Items which are some specific outcomes recognized in the conversation that requires one or more people in the conversation to act in the future
+    >returns Action Items which are some specific outcomes recognized in the conversation that requires one or more people in the conversation to act in the future

+2. conversation.follow_ups():

-2. conversation.follow_ups(): return a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.
+    >returns a category of action items with a connotation to follow-up a request or a task like sending an email or making a phone call or booking an appointment or setting up a meeting.

+3. conversation.members():

-3. conversation.members(): return a list of all the members in a conversation.
+    >returns a list of all the members in a conversation.
 A Member is referred to as a participant in the conversation that is uniquely identified as a speaker.
 Identifying different participants in the meetings can be done by implementing speaker separation.

+4. conversation.messages():
-4. conversation.messages(): returns a list of messages (sentences spoken by speakers) in a conversation.
+    >returns a list of messages (sentences spoken by speakers) in a conversation.
 You can use this for providing transcription for video conference, meeting or telephone call.

+5. conversation.questions():
-5. conversation.questions(): returns explicit question or request for information that comes up during the conversation, whether answered or not, is recognized as a question.
+    >returns explicit question or request for information that comes up during the conversation, whether answered or not, is recognized as a question.

+6. conversation.topics():
-6. conversation.topics(): returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.
+    >returns The most relevant topics of discussion from the conversation that is generated based on the combination of the overall scope of the discussion.

 # Conversations class